landonscripts/WIP-MULTITOOL-hack/$1234$READDD.md

 # WIP-MULTITOOL-hack
-Use at ur own risk
+Use at your own risk.

-to set the multi tool up go to notepad and enter the multitool.bat and copy the script and paste it into the new notepad and then click save as then do .bat or just normally save it to files and rename it to multitool.bat and double click it the password is a secret go to https://www.devglan.com/online-tools/text-encryption-decryption
+To set the multi-tool up, go to Notepad and enter `multitool.bat`.
+Copy the script and paste it into the new Notepad, then click "Save As" and save it as `.bat`, or just normally save it to files and rename it accordingly.

-mCjVZM2Ft9gOAN+6yqsEmA==